Geometric Bounds for Persistence: Background

 \end{cor}

-\begin{rmk} The result above remains valid if $L^\infty(\X)$ is substituted by any other \emph{injective} metric space admitting an isometric embedding of $\X$; see \Cref{sec:ts} for the definition and \Cref{sec:VRextinction}, where we in particular utilize the tight span $\ts(\X)$ as one such choice. \end{rmk}
+\begin{rmk} The result above remains valid if $L^\infty(\X)$ is substituted by any other \emph{injective} metric space admitting an isometric embedding of $\X$; see \Cref{sec:ts} for the definition and \Cref{sec:VRextinction}, where we in particular utilize the tight span $\ts(\X)$ as one such choice.
+Also, the proof of \Cref{thm:vr-neigh} yields that $\C_\bullet(\X\subset L^\infty(\X))$ and $\VR_{2\bullet}(\X)$ are naturally homotopy equivalent; see~\cite[Section 4]{lim2020vietoris}. \end{rmk}

-\begin{rmk} [Alpha complexes] Note that while we only discuss VR and \v{C}ech filtered complexes in our paper, our results on \v{C}ech lifespans naturally apply to lifespans of homology classes induced by alpha complexes as $\A_r(\X\subset\Y)\simeq\C_r(\X\subset\Y)$ where $\A_r(\X\subset\Y)$ represents the alpha complex induced by $\X$ with distance threshold $r\geq 0$; see~\cite{dey2022computational}. \end{rmk}
+\begin{rmk} [Alpha Complexes] Note that while we only discuss VR and \v{C}ech filtered complexes in our paper, our results on \v{C}ech lifespans naturally apply to lifespans of homology classes induced by alpha complexes as $\A_r(\X\subset\Y)\simeq\C_r(\X\subset\Y)$ where $\A_r(\X\subset\Y)$ represents the alpha complex induced by $\X$ with distance threshold $r\geq 0$; see Edelsbrunner and Harer~\cite[III.4]{edelsbrunner2010computational}. \end{rmk}